Click image to view full screen

 On one side, the fabric is shaped like a heart, my heart wrapped around my child in fierce, protective love.
 On the other side is the love and loss that exists between me and my hope of love beyond family.
 My first child, Isa, holds my symbol — the skull — in the same tender way the Virgin holds Jesus.

 The painting was begun in quiet hope for healing, before I fully understood I was facing my second major health battle after 9/11: heart failure.
-At the time, the girls’ mother and I were no longer together, and she did not allow me to tell the children I was sick.
+At the time, the girls’ mother and I were no longer together, and she did not allow me to tell the children I was sick, and took them to live in Europe.
 This work became my private way forward — a silent prayer when words were not permitted.

 At its core, this piece expresses all the love and loss a man can carry.
 Through this reversed sacred image, it remains a deeply personal prayer for redemption and healing.